javierarce/tumblr-liked-photos-export/README.md

         export TUMBLR_USERNAME="MY_FANTASTIC_TUMBLR_USERNAME"
         export TUMBLR_API_KEY="MY_DAUNTING_OAUTH_CONSUMER_KEY"

 5. Or simply update the `export.rb` file with your details:

         # Configuration
         username = "MY_COOL_TUMBLR_USERNAME"
         api_key  = "MY_OH_SO_NICE_OAUTH_CONSUMER_KEY"

+6. Generate the url of the publicly exposed likes from a blog

+7. Install the `httparty` gem:

+        gem install httparty

-6. Go to the app directory and run:
+8. Go to the app directory and run:

-        ruby app.rb
+        ruby export.rb

-7. Your favorite images from Tumblr will be downloaded to the `image` folder.
+9. Your favorite images from Tumblr will be downloaded to the `image` folder.

 You can specify two params (username & name of the download directory) directly from the command line like this:

-         ruby app.rb username download_dir
+         ruby export.rb username download_dir